ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 ## Dark Wallet {#dark-wallet}

-This name is unfortunate since there is nothing dark about it, and it attracts unwanted attention and concerns.
+Although Dark Wallets are not in use anymore, it is still valuable to understand the concepts presented here.
+Its name is unfortunate since there is nothing dark about it, and it attracts unwanted attention and concerns.
 Dark Wallet is a practical solution that fixes our two initial problems:

 *   Prevent outdated backups
 *   Delegating key / address generation to an untrusted peer